 I read Anthem and found it wonderful, insightful, inspiring.
 At the back of the book, there were advertisements for two other books of hers: The Fountainhead and Atlas Shrugged.
 Within the year, I’d bought and read The Fountainhead.

-It did what books are supposed to do; it changed me.
+The Fountainhead did what books are supposed to do; it changed me.
 It changed my life, my outlook, my views, my method of thinking.
 And then I read Atlas Shrugged.
+It is a powerful and moving story of what happens when the people who really run things go on strike.

 I won’t give you a plot synopsis, but if you want to read a great novel with an individual versus the state theme, then The Fountainhead is the book for you.
 After that you could try Anthem, Atlas Shrugged and We The Living.
 They’re all excellent.